constcut/guitrarmy_qwidgets/MISTAKES.md

 * I planned to make project opensource from the begining, but was shy to open it, it had to be opened many years ago, so people can join me

+* Running for new features, quite often leaving them in state proof on concept, then running for next one

+* Rarely made refactoring